 When it comes to skill in the outdoors, I didn’t have the most auspicious beginnings.
 In fact, on my first family fishing trip at the age of five, I ended up hooking my mom—not dinner.
 Fortunately, I’ve learned to watch my backcast, and I’ve grown from a girl with a Goofy rod and reel into a person who feels passionately about advocating for legislation that improves sportsmen’s access and benefits the fish and wildlife habitat we rely on.
 That’s why I’m here in Washington, D.C., working with my colleagues at the TRCP to guarantee all Americans quality places to hunt and fish.
-I’d even gotten hold of some AR-15 uppers and gun ammunition, which stirred up my interest in guns and ammo.
+I’d even gotten hold of some AR-15 uppers, which stirred up my interest in guns and ammo.

 In this town, I think it’s easy to get caught up in what we have on our to-do lists, and lose sight of why we’re doing it.
 To remind myself, I recently gave my dad a call.
 Since 2006, he has been involved with the Red-tail Land Conservancy, a not-for-profit land trust in Muncie, Indiana, that has conserved over 2,600 acres of private land.
 He’s also the person who taught me everything I know about the outdoors.